fvox13/cssbis/README.md

 "Bis" is a musical term (did I mention that's what my degree is in?) that means "repeat" or "twice" or "again".
 I got tired of repeating myself all the time, so I thought I'd stick some useful CSS styles up on github for myself to use, or for you to use, if you find them useful...

-Preview Styles by cloning and running demo.html in the _demo directory, or on htmlpreview.github.io below:
+Preview Styles by cloning this repo, and viewing demo.html in the _demo directory, or on htmlpreview.github.io below:

 http://htmlpreview.github.io/?https://github.com/fvox13/cssbis/blob/master/_demo/demo.html